oracle/truffleruby/doc/contributor/threads.md

 # Threads

 Each Ruby fiber is implemented as a Java thread.
-A Ruby thread is implemented as a group of one or more fibers.
+In Ruby, a thread has one or more fibers.
 A Ruby thread has a root fiber which is created even if you aren't explicitly using fibers, so you are always running in a fiber.

 Fibers work by message passing.
-A fiber which has yieled waits for messages from other fibers to continue.
+A fiber which has yielded waits for messages from other fibers to continue.

 The safepoint manager maintains a list of Java threads which implement fibers.

 ## Service threads

-The finalization service has a service thread that runs as a Ruby thread.
+The finalization service has a Ruby thread running object finalizers.

 ## Thread shutdown